TobiaszCudnik/asyncmachine/README.md

-**AsyncMachine** is a relational state machine made for declarative flow control.
-It supports multiple states simultaneously, executes methods based on a dependency graph and provides an event emitter.
+**AsyncMachine** is a **relational state machine** made for declarative flow control.
+It supports **multiple states simultaneously**, executes methods based on a dependency graph and provides an event emitter.

 It allows for easy: